pantheon-systems/documentation/source/content/migrate-manual.md

    If you have prefixes on some of your tables (so that you can share the tables with other subsites):
    1. Extract all the tables the subsites use, including those that are shared.
-   1. Rename the table to remove all table prefixes.
+   1. Rename the tables to remove all table prefixes.
-   1. Continue with the following steps:
+   1. Continue with the following steps.

   </Alert>